Grab rails: a complete guide

 British Standards

-Grab rails for domestic use should meet BS 8300 (the British Standard for accessible design).
-The standard specifies load tests, finish, and dimensions.
-Any grab rail sold by a reputable supplier in the UK will carry this mark.
-Avoid cheap imported rails from unknown suppliers; they are often made of thin-walled tube that bends under load.
+Domestic grab rails should meet BS 8300, the British Standard for accessible design.
+It specifies load tests, finish, and dimensions.
+Any rail from a reputable UK supplier will carry this mark.

 Where to fit grab rails

-• Beside the toilet (one horizontal, one vertical or angled).
+- Beside the toilet (one horizontal, one vertical or angled).

-• Inside the bath, along the long edge.
+- Inside the bath, along the long edge.

-• Beside a walk-in shower, horizontal or angled.
+- Beside a walk-in shower, horizontal or angled.

-• At the top and bottom of internal stairs, as a short vertical rail at the final step.
+- At the top and bottom of internal stairs, as a short vertical rail at the final step.

-• Beside the front or back door, vertically, for steadying on the threshold.
+- Beside the front or back door, vertically, for steadying on the threshold.

 Cost